allegro/blog/_posts/2023-08-25-how-does-btree-make-your-queries-fast.md

 BIGINT size is 8 bytes, thus we may store ~375 values in a single page.

-Assuming that some pretty big table in a database has one billion rows, how many levels in Postgres B-tree do we need to store them?
+Assuming that some pretty big tables in a database have one billion rows, how many levels in the Postgres tree do we need to store them?
 According to the calculations above, if we create a tree that can handle 375 values in a single node, it may store **1 billion** values with a tree that has only **four** levels.